zbrkic/non-compos-mentis/site/_algorithms-design-analysis-2/final.md

 * The single-source shortest-path problem.
 * Given a connected undirected graph $$ G = (V,E) $$ with positive edge costs, compute a minimum-cost set $$ F \subseteq E $$ such that the graph $$ (V,E-F) $$ is acyclic.

-**ANSWER:** If we negate the weights of all edges, the minimum spanning tree yields a maximum-cost spanning tree.
+**ANSWER:** If we negate the weights of all edges, a minimum-cost spanning tree algorithm yields a maximum-cost spanning tree.
 Thus, option 1 is correct.

-A minimum bottleneck spanning tree is also a MSt.
+A minimum bottleneck spanning tree is also a MST.
 Thus, option 2 is correct.

 Option 4 is also correct since a MST, by definition, doesn't have a cycle.
 However, it's not clear to me what prevents is to take only a single edge.
 There's nothing in the question that indicates $$ (V,E-F) $$ needs to be connected.